Project of Metaeconomics

 -

-DIT sees a potential key role for Government, replacing the Microeconomics frame of Market VS Government with Market & Government, each viewed as essential to the other, so investment in both is essential to economic efficiency represented in the joint private & public good, including good balance in private & public property.
-Metaeconomics gives analytical content to the notion (posing it as an empirical question) that “… classical liberals need to acknowledge the need for government, and get past the neoliberal era in which the state was demonized as an inevitable enemy of economic growth and individual freedom (Fukuyama, Francis.
-Liberalism and Its Discontents.
-Farrar, Straus and Giroux, 2022, p.
-146).”
+DIT sees a key role for Government, replacing the frame of Market VS Government with jointly arising Market & Government, giving analytical content to the notion that “… classical liberals need to acknowledge the need for government, and get past the neoliberal era in which the state was demonized as an inevitable enemy of economic growth and individual freedom (Fukuyama 2022, p.
+146)."

 -